Nevah5/chatbotAI/README.md

 This endpoint is specifically for training.
 It gives you a possible user question to the AI that you can answer with /train.

 Should return "200 - Ok!" with the "question" field.
+423 when there is no question left to answer.

 ### POST /train